Lincoln Service

-As of June 2023, the average trip time between Chicago and St. Louis was 5 hours 17 minutes.
-Future infrastructure upgrades are expected to reduce the time to under 4 hours.
+As of June 2023, the average trip time between Chicago and St. Louis was 4 hours 59 minutes.

-During fiscal year 2016 (ending September '16), the Lincoln Service trains carried 548,955 passengers, a decrease of 4.8% from FY2015.
-The service had a total revenue of $14,266,964, a decrease of 1.3% from FY2015.
+During fiscal year 2023, the Lincoln Service trains carried 523,304 passengers, an increase of 9.9% from FY2022.
+This is a 16.7% decrease from pre-COVID-19 pandemic ridership, with 627,599 passengers in FY2019.
+In FY2016, the service had a total revenue of $14,266,964, a decrease of 1.3% from FY2015.

 History

-Prior to the Lincoln Service, Amtrak had been operating the State House between Chicago and St. Louis since 1973.
+Prior to the Lincoln Service, Amtrak had operated the daily State House train between Chicago and St. Louis since 1973.
 Originally intended to connect Chicago and Springfield, Amtrak extended the State House south to St. Louis at its own expense because Springfield station was not designed to turn equipment.
-The train used a route previously owned by the Alton Railroad, which merged with the Gulf, Mobile and Ohio Railroad (GM&O) in 1947.
-The GM&O merged with the Illinois Central Railroad in 1972, a year after Amtrak had taken over passenger train service.
+The train used a route previously owned by the Alton Railroad, which had merged with the Gulf, Mobile and Ohio Railroad (GM&O) in 1947.
+The GM&O merged with the Illinois Central Railroad in 1972, a year after Amtrak took over passenger train service.

-As a result of upgrades on the line between Chicago and St. Louis, Amtrak rebranded the State House as the Lincoln Service on October 30, 2006, with two additional round trips.
-This resulted in the Chicago-St. Louis corridor being served by five daily round trips, including the Texas Eagle and Ann Rutledge which terminated beyond St. Louis.
-From April 2007 the Ann Rutledge operated only between Kansas City and St. Louis where it connected once daily to the Lincoln Service.
-The Ann Rutledge was folded into the Missouri River Runner in 2009; one Lincoln Service round trip per day still connects with the Missouri River Runner.
+On October 30, 2006, Amtrak rebranded the State House as the Lincoln Service upon the addition of two new round trips, made possible by upgrades to the line.
+This resulted in a total of five daily round trips on the Chicago-St. Louis corridor, including the Texas Eagle and Ann Rutledge, which terminated beyond St. Louis.
+Beginning in April 2007, the Ann Rutledge operated only between Kansas City and St. Louis, where it connected once daily to the Lincoln Service.
+The Ann Rutledge was folded into the Missouri River Runner in 2009, though one Lincoln Service round trip continued to connect with the Missouri River Runner.
+On May 23, 2022, Amtrak replaced trains 303 and 304 with a through-routing one round trip of the Missouri River Runner and Lincoln Service via trains 318 and 319.
+This created a second one-seat service between Kansas City and Chicago (additional to the Southwest Chief, which takes a more direct route).